This article is about

 |

-Dietary supplements enhance nutrition, include vitamins, minerals, and herbs, but require careful regulation and informed consumer choices.
+Dietary supplements such as vitamins, minerals, and herbs, enhance nutrition but require careful regulation and informed consumer choices.

 A Goldco agent is helping a couple to start their investing in precious metals